Multi-Workspace Executive Brief and Deck Builder

 - Cite source references for every high-impact claim.

-- Mark any stale data sections as LOW_CONFIDENCE.
+- Mark any stale or conflicting data sections as LOW_CONFIDENCE.

 - Keep all system writes in draft/proposed state pending human approval.